yu-hsiang/Network/README.md

  Things using in my job

 # G.8032
- * G.8032 is a ethernet ring protection protocol.
+ # G.8032 is a ethernet ring protection protocol.
+ # key words
+  *